tomwojcik/starlette-context/docs/source/plugins.rst

 Extracts header "X-Request-ID" and keeps it in context.
 You can pass `force_new_uuid=True` to enforce the creation of a new UUID.
+It validates the header value is a valid UUID, and raises a ValueError('Wrong uuid').
+Pass `validate=False` to disable the check, or `validation_error=your_error`to raise a different error.

 **********
 User Agent